MStefko/ESA-Mapps2Cosmographia/README.md

 **Fig 6: Cosmographia with running generated scenario.**

 ## Configuration
-Some settings can be adjusted in `juice_plugin_static.ini` in the `[itl]` section (make sure you adhere to the JSON format specification, otherwise errors will occur):
+Some settings can be adjusted in `config_static.ini` in the `[itl]` section (make sure you adhere to the JSON format specification, otherwise errors will occur):

 - `mode_sensors`: This dictionary defines which instrument modes are considered "on" states, and which sensor FOV is associated with each mode.
 It is organised by instrument name, where for each instrument you have its own dictionary.
 Each entry of this dictionary has the format `"instrument_mode": "sensor_fov_name"`.